IgnusG/web-accessible-resources-webpack-plugin/README.md

 # web-accessible-resources-webpack-plugin

-This is a webpack plugin that automatically populates the `web_accessible_resources` clause in your `manifest.json`
+This is a webpack plugin that automatically populates the `web_accessible_resources` clause in your `manifest.json`.
+It lists all the images (or files of your choosing) required by your JavaScript files.

 It's handy when writing chrome extensions, especially when paired with the [manifest loader](https://github.com/bronson/manifest-webpack-loader).